Skip to main content

 Which probes withstand high-heat searing or deep frying?

 High-heat probes like MEATER 2 Plus achieve 1000°F ratings for cast iron searing and pizza ovens.
 Stainless steel construction with ceramic handle insulation provides thermal protection.
-Most wireless probes target smoking/low-heat grilling below 400°F.
+Most wireless probes target smoking and low-heat grilling below 400°F.

 How accurate are ambient temperature sensors?